pulumi/docs/content/blog/pulumi-in-a-cloud-native-world/index.md

 infrastructure.

-But there is also a downside: The `KEBAP` stack requires a significant investment in time and resources to set up and maintain as you are in full charge of the integration of the components.
+But there is also a downside: The `KEBAP` stack requires a significant investment in time and resources to set up and maintain as you are in full charge of the integration of the components as well as operating them.
 The CNCF landscape is not an integration map, and not all components are designed to work together out of the box or stay compatible with each other in the long run.

 For this reason, we at Pulumi offer [Pulumi Cloud ](/product/pulumi-cloud).
-A fully managed service that takes care of the integration of different components and provides a seamless experience for managing your infrastructure across all of your environments and clouds.
+A fully managed Infrastructure as Code platform that takes care of the integration of the different components of and internal developer portal and provides a carefree experience of managing your infrastructure at scale.
 Stay tuned for an upcoming blog post where we will show how Pulumi Cloud can be used to as an off-the-shelf solution with zero integration effort.